DomoApps/domo-developer-portal/docs/Apps/Code-Engine/Cards-to-PDF.md

   /**
-   * Get all the Cards on a Page
+   * Get All Cards on a Page
    *
    * @param {string} pageID - The ID of the page
    * @returns {Object} An array of Card ID's